SteveBoyd/vscode-add-new-file/README.md

 Inspired by Visual Studio extension [AddAnyFile](https://github.com/madskristensen/AddAnyFile)

+## Available Actions

+### Add File: Add New File

+Used for creating new file at the path specified by the user.
+Opens input box prepopulated with the root path of the current workspace.

+### Add File: Add Custom Templates

+Generates a JSON file at the root of the project to hold user defined templates.

 ## Customising Templates

 You can replace existing templates or specify your own by placing a file-type-configuration.json file at the root of the workspace.
 The content of the file should be as follows: